 One day you might hear from faculty about our academic expectations and learn how we keep SLU’s campus safe.
 The second day might continue with discussions about how to get involved, as well as student panels and campus tours.
 Your family members, if they choose to join you, can also learn about how SLU helps students transition to college.

-Be sure to bring your laptop if you have one.
-We’ll have technical staff on hand to help configure your device to the University wireless and residential hall networks before lines form the first week of school.
+Feel free to bring your laptop if you have one.
+We’ll have technical staff on hand to help configure your device to the University wireless and residential hall networks before the first week of school.
+Or you can have this done upon your return in August.